ktiurev/plaquette/docs/qec_tutorials/decoding/decoding.rst

 .. note::

-    Operators in ``plaquette`` are represented through the tableau formalism, which will be introduced in future blog-posts.
+    Operators in ``plaquette`` are represented by a Pauli frame or through the tableau formalism, each of which will be introduced in future blog-posts.
     For now, it suffices to mention that we are creating the correction as a ``python`` ``dict`` (which is how we created the errors in the previous in the previous post), and we will transform them into the correct form by using a function from ``plaquette.pauli``.

 Consider the syndrome shown below.
 We decide to define a correction operator consisting of an :math:`X` operator on the qubit with index :math:`3` and a :math:`Z` operator on